vergecurrency/tordroid/README.md

 Verge Tor Wallet for Android
 ============================

+- Requires orbot to be running in background
+- App starts up with socks5 proxy on 127.0.0.1:9050
+- Current API 35

 <p align="left">
   <a href="https://github.com/vergecurrency/tordroid/actions/workflows/android.yml">